 Recruitment to Clinical Radiology Training

 Interventional radiology (IR) is a dynamic speciality which is developing at a rapid pace worldwide.
 While IR is now becoming an independent speciality in other countries such as the USA, the current training pathway in the UK remains linked closely with diagnostic radiology.
-Those interested in pursuing a career in IR in the UK thus apply for a clinical radiology training place (overseen by the Royal College of Radiology) having completed a medical degree and foundation training.
+Those interested in pursuing a career in IR in the UK thus apply for a clinical radiology training place (overseen by the Royal College of Radiology).
+However, discussions are currently in place to develop direct entry IR run through positions.

 IR, while continuously growing, is already a vast field and thus trainees undertaking ST4-ST6 in IR will generally chose a sub-specialty area: